JDoelger/InfluenzaFitnessInference/notes/notes.md

 - book by Hastie et al. 2009, p.
 45
 - tried different inference but previous methods without strain weighting gives best results

-[ ] implement reproducible simulation and analysis pipeline, using pypet mainly (only) for parameter sweep

-[ ] plan for figures/sections for paper to better decide, how I do different analyses and what is missing
+[x] plan for figures/sections for paper to better decide, how I do different analyses and what is missing

-[ ] write down analytical estimates for selection stringency

-[ ] write discussion in manuscript about challenges for adaptation to real flu data, indications for stringent selection regime, comparison with Barton inference method
+[x] write discussion in manuscript about challenges for adaptation to real flu data, indications for stringent selection regime, comparison with Barton inference method

-[ ] submit simulation to cluster (lymphocyte or engaging)

-[ ] vary parameters for analysis of inference performance and dependence on selection regime (sensitivity analysis), submit simulation to sweep params